-Joseph Strouth
+Reports may be made electronically via the Title IX Incident Concern Form.

-Associate Dean of Students
+Title IX Investigation and Resolution Procedures

-626.316.5325
+Following receipt of a report alleging a potential violation of this Policy, the Title IX Coordinator will contact the Complainant to schedule an initial intake and assessment meeting.
+During this meeting, the Coordinator will offer assistance and explain the Complainant's rights, available resources, and options under the Policy, including Saybrook University's response to reports and a preliminary victim interview.
+The Complainant will be provided access to the Policy and information about available support services such as counseling, health care, mental health resources, and victim advocacy.
+Upon request, additional information may be provided regarding legal assistance, visa and immigration support, student financial aid, and other available services.

-saybrooktitleix@saybrook.edu
+The Coordinator will also explain the availability of Supportive Measures, which are accessible regardless of whether a formal complaint is filed or a resolution process is initiated.
+Options for resolutions, including informal resolution and the Title IX grievance process, will be discussed, along with instructions on how to initiate these processes.
+The Complainant will be informed of their right to notify law enforcement-or to decline to do so-and the importance of preserving evidence, especially in cases involving potential criminal misconduct.
+Assistance from local law enforcement in preserving evidence may also be offered.

-Reports may be made electronically via the Report a Title IX Concern Form: https://forms.office.com/Pages/ResponsePage.aspx?id=wXL6IAYRXUmqH5L_Lq5iWBmFqmdKV%20HclJkGCGqFl23sVURVlaT0E4QVdaWVJaQjAxM1ZQUlpWQlVNVv4u.
+In cases involving California Sexual Violence, the Coordinator will explain the role of victim advocates and inform all parties of their right to consult with an attorney, at their own expense, at any stage of the process.
+Attorneys may serve as support persons or advisors.
+The Complainant and Respondent will be advised of their right to an advisor of choice, including during the initial meeting, and will be encouraged to identify and locate any witnesses relevant to the case.
+Finally, the Coordinator will emphasize that retaliation for filing a complaint or participating in the process is strictly prohibited.

-Following receipt of a report alleging a potential violation of this Policy, the Title IX Coordinator will contact the Complainant to schedule a meeting with the Title IX Coordinator for an initial intake and assessment meeting and will provide the following:
+A student Respondent with allegations pending for a violation of the Title IX Policy may have a hold placed on their ability to graduate and/or to receive an official transcript or diploma.
+The hold will remain on account until the allegations have been resolved.

-- 1. An invitation to meet to offer assistance and explain their rights, resources, and options under this Policy as well as Saybrook University's response to reports, and preliminary victim interview; - 2.
-Access to the Policy; - 3.
-Information regarding available resources for counseling, health care, mental health, or victim advocacy.
-Upon request, information regarding legal assistance, visa and immigration assistance, student financial aid and other available services may be provided; - 4.
-The availability of Supportive Measures regardless of whether a complaint is filed and/or any resolution process is initiated; - 5.
-The options for resolution (no action, support-based resolution, agreement-based resolution, and investigation and decision-making resolution) and how to initiate such resolution processes: - 6.
-The right to notify law enforcement as well as the right not to notify law enforcement; - 7.
-The importance of preserving evidence and, in the case of potential criminal misconduct, how to get assistance from local law enforcement in preserving evidence; - 8.
-For cases of California Sexual Violence, the role of victim advocates and all party's right to consult with an attorney, at their own expense, at any stage of the process if they wish to do so.
-An attorney may serve as a support person or advisor. - 9.
-The identification and location of witnesses; - 10.
-The right to an advisor of choice, if applicable, during Saybrook University proceedings under this Policy including the initial meeting with the Title IX Coordinator: - 11.
-A statement that retaliation for filing a complaint, or participating in the complaint process, is prohibited; and - 12.
-Information on how to initiate the Investigation or Resolution-Based Agreement process and how those procedures work, including contacting and interviewing Respondent and seeking identification and location of witnesses and possible disciplinary consequences.
+Discrimination or harassment that does not fall under Title IX will be addressed under the Anti-Discrimination, Anti-Harassment, and Anti-Retaliation Policy (Student DHR Policy).

-Rights and Options
+Rights and Options: